nodejs/node/README.md

 Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
-The Node.js package ecosystem, npm, is the largest ecosystem of open source libraries in the world.
+The Node.js package ecosystem, [npm][], is the largest ecosystem of open source libraries in the world.

 The Node.js project is supported by the
 [Node.js Foundation](https://nodejs.org/en/foundation/).
 Contributions,